opentensor/developer-docs/docs/yc3-blog.md

 ## The Evolution of Consensus

-In the world of Bittensor, validators play a crucial role in evaluating and ranking miners' performance.
-The Yuma Consensus mechanism, which determines how rewards are distributed, has evolved through several iterations to address fairness and efficiency concerns.
+The Yuma Consensus mechanism, which determines how emissions are distributed, has evolved through several iterations to address fairness concerns.

 ### The Limitations of Earlier Versions